csandman/chakra-react-select/README.md

 } = require("chakra-react-select");
 ```

-All of the types and other exports from the original `react-select` package are also exported from this package, so you can import any of them if you need them.
+All of exports, including types, from the original `react-select` package are also exported from this package, so you can import any of them if you need them.
+The only exception is the root `Select` components.

-In order to use this component, you can implement it and use it like you would normally use [react-select](https://react-select.com/home).
-It should accept almost all of the props that the original takes, with a few additions and exceptions listed below.
+Implementing this component in your application should be almost identical to how you'd normally use [react-select](https://react-select.com/home).
+It will accept all of the props that the original package does, with a few additions and exceptions listed below.
+So if you have a question on basic usage, your best bet is to check the original docs or google "How to (some functionality) with react-select" and just swap out `react-select` for `chakra-react-select`.

 ## Extra Props

-#### `size` — Options: `sm`, `md`, `lg` — Default: `md`
+#### `size` — Options: `sm` | `md` | `lg` — Default: `md`

 You can pass the `size` prop with either `sm`, `md`, or `lg` (default is `md`).
 These will reflect the sizes available on the [Chakra `<Input />` component](https://chakra-ui.com/docs/components/input#changing-the-size-of-the-input) (with the exception of `xs` because it's too small to work).